15 Oct 2021 • BLOG - News

 A little less choice, a little more action

 Nasty Gal offers a promotion only on black items – narrowing the selection and embracing the Black Friday theme.
 The succinct, urgent headline gets the subscriber pumped up and primed for impulse-buying.
-Not the first time a blackout and marketing has worked perfectly together.
+Not the first time a blackout and marketing campaign has worked perfectly together.

 It’s your turn: Create a stunning Black Friday email